Leandr0Duar7e/kth-id2211-project/README.md

 1.  **Exploratory Data Analysis (EDA):** We began by exploring the yearly network data derived from user comment overlaps between subreddits.
 This helped us understand the overall network characteristics and identify consistently influential or central subreddits.
 2.  **Temporal Shortest Path Analysis:** For key subreddits identified during EDA, we calculated their average shortest path distances to clusters of Democrat-affiliated, Republican-affiliated, and Gun Control-focused subreddits over the 12-year period.
 This revealed how their proximity to these ideological/topical groups evolved, often showing distinct patterns around major political events.
 3.  **Network Visualization & Characterization:** We generated visualizations of the yearly subreddit interaction networks, color-coding nodes based on available metadata (e.g., political party affiliation, banned status, focus on gun control).
-These visualizations provided qualitative insights into community clustering, polarization, and the an/Users/ldr0/Documents/KTH/Data Mining/FinalProject/src/step0_analysis.pyual prominence of different groups.
+These visualizations provided qualitative insights into community clustering, polarization, and the anual prominence of different groups.

 ## Key Scripts